-Fortress America, a board game of strategy and survival for two to four players, imagine a gripping not-too-distant future in which the ugly specter of war has once again encircled the globe.
-This updated version of Michael Gray's 1986 classic pits one player, in control of the beleaguered American forces, against up to three others, who team up to assault the U.S. on three fronts.
+Fortress America, a board game of strategy and survival for two to four players, imagines a gripping, not-too-distant future in which the ugly specter of war has once again encircled the globe.
+This updated version of Michael Gray's 1986 classic pits one player in control of the beleaguered American forces against up to three others, who team up to assault the U.S. on three fronts.
 Featuring beautifully crafted components (including over 300 detailed plastic figures), Fortress America thrusts players into a frightening geopolitical scenario in which diplomacy has failed, and World War III has begun.

 In the 21st century, the United States unveiled a military defense system that completely changed global politics.
 Through a series of satellites and powerful lasers, the U.S. gained a flawless defense against intercontinental missile attacks.
 Misinterpreting the purpose of this defensive network and fearing that it might be used to launch an attack, the world united to demand that the U.S. dismantle it.
 The United Nations moved to impose punitive economic sanctions against the U.S., but America’s leaders were unwilling to let other countries dictate U.S. military policy.
 A lengthy diplomatic stalemate gripped the globe.